IamTheHttp/game-platform/readme.md

 ### Roadmap
-[ ] OnClick in mainView - Handle click detection against rects [ ] Add a background layer as a third canvas
+[ ] OnClick in mainView - Handle click detection against rects
+[ ] Add a background layer as a third canvas
 [ ] Provide some basic SCSS that can be imported
 [ ] Add a Game Grid to the common utilities
 [ ] Add configuration to disable click detection
 [ ] Add configuration to disable selection box

 ###Changelog
+**15/02/2019**
+Release version 0.0.9
+[V] Updated JARB to 3.0.6
+[V] Updated Canvas to 2.6.0 and removed canvas prebuilt.
+[V] These changes now enable support for node 12.x

 15/02/2019
 Release version 0.0.8
 [V] Updated JARB to 2.0.0-beta.2